Resources to support Indigenous healing

 SNAICC also published Working and Walking Together to support family relationships services in working with Aboriginal and Torres Strait Islander families and organisations.

-Creative spirits have created this glossary to help you understand more about important Aboriginal words and terms about life and parenting.
-An alternative to this is the Department of Child Safety, Youth and Women’s Respectful language guide.
+Creative spirits have created this Glossary of First Nations terms to help you understand more about important Aboriginal words and terms about life and parenting.
+An alternative to this is Child Safety's Respectful language guide.

 Alcohol and other drug treatment for Aboriginal and Torres Strait Islander Peoples was developed by the National Indigenous Drug and Alcohol Committee (NIDAC) in response to a perception that effective alcohol and other drugs treatment is not available for Aboriginal and Torres Strait Islander peoples.

-For more about alcohol and drug use and its impacts among Aboriginal and Torres Strait Islander peoples and communities:
+For more about alcohol and drug use and its impacts among Aboriginal and Torres Strait Islander peoples and communities, refer to Australian Indigenous HealthInfoNet, including the following resources:

 Published on: